 Who we are

-The Police Foundation and Institute is a multi-disciplinary think tank and professional institution that brings together the police professionals and citizen stakeholders, dedicated to work for police reform and the improvement of policing through research, capacity building and policy advocacy.
-The Foundation is governed by an eminent Board of Members which includes serving and retired police officers and civil servants, thought leaders from civil society, the academia, media, the industry and the legal profession.
+The Police Foundation and Institute is a multi-disciplinary think tank dedicated to work for police reform and the improvement of policing through research, capacity building and policy advocacy.
+The Foundation is driven by a coalition of progressive police professionals and citizen stakeholders who believe that positive transformation in the Indian Police is possible, through collective action by the police, citizenry, the State and Central Governments as well as the political leadership.
+The Foundation is governed by an eminent Board, whose members include serving and retired police officers, civil servants and thought leaders from civil society, academia, media, industry and the legal profession.

 How we are structured